vhbcet/Hedef-Image-Optimizer-for-Wodpress/readme.txt

   * Optimize/re-optimize just that image.
   * Override the global “Optimize on upload” behaviour.

----

-## Frequently Asked Questions
+== Frequently Asked Questions ==

-### Does this plugin modify my original image files?
+= Does this plugin modify my original image files? =

-By default the plugin keeps your original JPEG/PNG files untouched and creates additional `.webp` and `.avif` versions in the same upload folder.
+By default the plugin keeps your original JPEG/PNG files untouched and creates additional .webp and .avif versions in the same upload folder.
 If you enable “backup originals” in future versions, restoring will become even easier.

-### Will it work if my server does not support WebP or AVIF?
+= Will it work if my server does not support WebP or AVIF? =

 If your server cannot generate WebP and/or AVIF, the plugin will show this in the **Server support** section on the settings page.
 In that case: